- 16 Chapter Posts

 -- Fall 1853 (a.
 8): Starts St. Francis School in Fort Kalispell.

-Jess spent his early years playing and learning about life on a working ranch.
-Even as a child, he played hard and worked hard.
-Caleb saw too much of himself in his younger son and tried to curb the boy's quick-temper and willfulness.
-Jess often wound up on the wrong end of his father's belt and missing supper by being sent to his room.
+Jess's early years were spent playing and learning about life on a working ranch, which he loved.
+His strong-willed mother was a major influence during his childhood.
+Like his brother, Chance, he grew up fluent in both English and Spanish.
+He also inherited her hot Latin temper although he did not resort to Spanish to make his anger known.
+Caleb also saw much of himself in his younger son's quick-temper and tendencies to impetuous action.
+Jess often wound up on the wrong end of his father's hand, belt, or missing supper due to being sent to his room.

-Both Jess and Chance were sent to the Catholic school in Fort Kalispell.
-The Harpers were Catholic and attended Mass when weather allowed, but were not overly devout.
+The only school in the region was run by a small group of Jesuits.
+It was located just north of Fort Kalispell.
+In 1845, it became the St. Francis School, part of the St. Francis Catholic Church, and was relocated within the confines of the Fort Kalispell settlement.
+As a devout Catholic, Isadora insisted that both Chance and Jess be educated at the school and that they attend mass.
 Due to the distance to the fort, children from the outlying ranches boarded at the school during the week, returning home on the weekends.
 Before starting his formal education, Jess had been taught to read, write, and do basic sums by his mother and the ranch foreman's wife, Maggie Forest.
 Trouble started soon after Jess's arrival at the St. Francis School.
 Unlike Chance, who was held up as a sterling example of what a young man and student should be, Jess was the school's example of what one should not be.
 Whenever an opportunity presented itself, Jess escaped.
 His wandering spirit often found him wandering in Blackfeet territory, often being dragged back to the ranch by members of his grandmother's family.

 Despite his tendency to go AWOL, the fighting, and being an all-around pain in the school's assets, Jess was highly intelligent.
 He enjoyed reading, learned very fast, and usually completed lessons with little effort.
 It took little to no effort for him to stay at the top of his class, even if Sister Mary often said, rather disparagingly, that Jess was the most likely to be in prison by the age of sixteen.